 Automotive industry analyst Toni Sacconaghi recently drove and reviewed a Tesla Model 3 in Brooklyn, noting that the car was compelling and attractive and should increase the popularity of electric vehicles.
 But he added that fit and finish on the Model 3 was poor.

 One of the problems with the test vehicles was their glass roof, in which two parts were misaligned; this defect could allow water to leak into the vehicle.
 Also, body panels were not fitted together properly, and ceiling seams were out of alignment.
-Some of these problems might not even be noticed by the average consumer, but Sacconaghi commented that these cars were demos.
-The company knew that automotive experts would comb them over, so it is a concern that fit and finish was that poor on these particular vehicles.
+Some of these problems might not even be noticed by the average consumer.
+However, if such issues result in accidents on the road, consulting an auto accident lawyer might become essential.
+Sacconaghi commented that these cars were demos.
+The company knew that automotive experts would comb them over, so it is a concern that fit and finish were that poor on these particular vehicles.